The Center for Nanotechnology in Drug Delivery’s mission is:

 CNDD unifies existing diverse technical and scientific expertise in biomaterial sciences and engineering, polymer chemistry, nanofabrication, pharmaceutical chemistry, formulation science, and nanotoxicology through its interdisciplinary drug delivery and nanomedicine program.

 CNDD’s research focuses on treatment of cancer, stroke, neurodegenerative and neurodevelopmental disorders (such as Parkinson’s disease and Alzheimer’s), nerve agent and pesticide poisoning and other diseases and injuries.
 It provides a foundation for synergistic research that translates into clinical benefits for diseases and injuries with limited or no current treatment options, while developing a “visionary” area of science in which the state of North Carolina is a world leader.

 To discover and apply nanotechnology and advanced drug-delivery systems to decrease the failure rate of new APIs, biotherapeutic agents and vaccines caused by poor absorption, or distribution, significant drug toxicity, and rapid metabolism or excretion.
-Integrate nanotechnology-based therapeutics with imaging and diagnostics to create “theranostic” interventions.
-Facilitate the translation of new molecular-entity discoveries into human clinical trials.
+To integrate nanotechnology-based therapeutics with imaging and diagnostics to create “theranostic” interventions.
+To facilitate the translation of new molecular-entity discoveries into human clinical trials.

 - Development of a strong cadre of productive CNDD researchers who have the ability to obtain resources to sustain the Center through:

 - Assisting the recruitment and development of new CNDD faculty members who have strong potential to make impactful contributions to the Center’s area of focus.